 Offering a full support package, we have a team of innovation advisers who offer market research analysis, regulatory scanning, specialist sector business advice, bid development, commercialisation and project management for those looking to develop their bio-based products or processes further than the lab.

 The BDC is home to the BioVale Innovation Cluster, an initiative to support clients to build partnerships or collaborations, develop entrepreneurship skills, offer communication and marketing advice and help access overseas markets for clients wanting to build bio-based supply chains and inward investment.

 Our lab facilities and flexible office space are available for short and long-term hire.
 If you know what you want to do but don’t have the equipment or expertise to do it, then we can look at options for you to spend time alongside our experience technical teams.

 Get in touch

-The Bioeconomy Growth Programme has received £2.1M of funding from the England European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
+Funding to support project work is comprised from the European Regional Development Fund, part of the European Structural and Investment Funds Growth Programme 2014-2020, which includes:

 - The Bioeconomy Growth Programme (£2.4 million) which includes BDC 4 (Leeds City Region), BDC 4.2 (York, North Yorkshire and East Riding)

 - The Anaerobic Digestion and Circular Economy Yorkshire (£1.2 million), Leeds city region, York and North Yorkshire